Results.

 December 2020

-A trial court may not close the prosecution's case; improper closure is quashed and trial remitted to continue.
+A trial court lacks power to close the prosecution's case; closure was quashed and trial remitted to continue.

 18 December 2020